GridTools/gridtools/include/gridtools/storage/README.md

 ### Data View Synopsis

 Data view is a supplemental struct that is returned form data store access methods.
 The distinctive property: data view is a POD.
 Hence it can be passed to the target device by copying the memory.
-For the cuda data stores all data view methods are declared as device only.
+For the gpu data stores all data view methods are declared as device only.

 ```C++